 This specifies which key and signing policy (KASP) should be used for this zone.
-This is a string referring to a dnssec-policy block.
+This is a string referring to a dnssec-policy statement.
+There are three built-in policies: default, which uses the default policy, insecure, to be used when you want to gracefully unsign your zone, and none, which means no DNSSEC policy.
 The default is none.
+See dnssec-policy Grammar for more details.